Wage Hope at PurpleStride. The walk to end pancreatic cancer.

 Wage Hope to end pancreatic cancer

-Dad was diagnosed with Stage IV Pancreatic Cancer on March 18, 2019 after complaining of lower abdominal pain for a few weeks.
-The diagnosis was a devastating blow to our family but we vowed to do everything we could to try and help dad fight.
+Dad was diagnosed with Stage IV Pancreatic Cancer on March 18, 2019.
+The diagnosis was a devastating blow to our family but we were determined to save dad's life.
 We took dad to MD Anderson in Houston for the best possible chance.
-Doctors told us that at this stage his cancer was not curable but potentially treatable to give him more time and improve his quality of life.
-Unfortunately, there weren’t many treatment options and while waiting for a spot in a clinical trial, dad quickly declined and lost his battle after a short 10 weeks.
-We lost dad on May 30, 2019, surrounded by his loving family.
+Doctors told us that his cancer was not curable but potentially treatable to give him more time and improve his quality of life.
+Unfortunately, there weren’t many treatment options and while waiting for a spot in a clinical trial, dad quickly declined and lost his battle with this deadly disease.
+Dad peacefully passed away at 3:03 am on May 30, 2019, surrounded by his loving family.

 From diagnosis to death was exactly 72 days.
 The way this all unfolded was just way too fast which makes it so difficult to accept that he’s gone.
 We miss his big smile, his sense of humor, and his love.

 Pancreatic cancer is so deadly because the symptoms are vague and most people dismiss them as general gastrointestinal discomfort.
 By the time this cancer is diagnosed, it’s usually because it has spread to other organs and the options for treatment are limited and futile.